Advances in Phonons: From Band Topology to Phonon Chirality: Topological Phonons: General Topological Band Theory

-Chiral phonons have broader interests in the context of quantum information science.
-It has been predicted the phonon AM can contribute to the phonon Einstein-de Haas effect~\cite{hamada2018phonon}.
-Applying heat flow through a chiral crystal breaks $\mathcal{T}$ and causes rigid body rotations. \cite{kong2022comprehensive} showed that chiral phonons can selectively light up dark excitons from different valleys of MoSi$_2$N$_4$ in the photoexcitation process, yielding a chiral phonon-triggered photoluminescence.
-Chiral phonons were also considered for non-reciprocal thermal transport~\cite{qin2012berry,kasahara2018majorana,grissonnanche2019giant,zhang2019thermal,li2020phonon,grissonnanche2020chiral,chen2020enhanced,chen2022large,li2023phonon,ohe2024chirality}.
-More recently, chiral phonons were proposed to detect dark matter through its non-gravitational interaction with standard-model matter~\cite{romao2023chiral}.
+Circularly polarized phonons have shown application potentials in quantum information science~\cite{chen2019entanglement}.
+A recent study from \cite{kong2022comprehensive} showed that circularly polarized phonons can selectively light up dark excitons from different valleys of MoSi$_2$N$_4$ in the photoexcitation process, yielding a circularly polarized phonon-triggered photoluminescence.
+Circularly polarized phonons have also been considered for non-reciprocal thermal transport~\cite{qin2012berry,kasahara2018majorana,grissonnanche2019giant,zhang2019thermal,li2020phonon,grissonnanche2020chiral,chen2020enhanced,chen2022large,li2023phonon,ohe2024chirality}.
+More recently, circularly polarized phonons have been proposed to detect dark matter through its non-gravitational interactions with standard-model matter~\cite{romao2023chiral}.
 Furthermore, quasiparticle interactions between topological magnon, polaron, and phonon were predicted to give rise to chiral edge phonon modes for future heat management of microelectronic devices.